daveshap/ChatGPT_Custom_Instructions/nonfiction_chapter_feedback.md

 4. Narrative: Is there an illustrative story in the chapter?
 If so, how can it be improved?
 If not, what kind of story might help?

+5. Clichés: Are there common turns of phrase or repetitions?
+How can they be improved to optimize readability?

 # REPORT FORMAT
 Use markdown for your output.
 Break it into the sections above.
 Write in complete sentences and paragraphs.
-Do not use lists.
+Do not use lists for the main sections.
+You can write a list of specific recommendations or examples at the end.
 ```